guyleonard/genomics_adventure/README.md

 Make sure that the environment is manually activated everytime you come back to this adventure.
 You should see '(genomics_adventure)' before your normal terminal prompt.
 If it is not activated, use the 'activate' command from above.

 ### Data
-We will need to retrieve two sets of data for our adventure, this is similar to how you may collate data for your own analyses.
+We will need to retrieve several sets of data for our adventure, this is similar to how you may collate data for your own analyses.
  1) Sequence Data
   * Either directly from a Sequencing Service or from a public access database.
  2) Reference Data
   * If you are lucky to have a reference genome...
+ 3) Databases
+  * PFam-A

 We will be working with the bacterial species *Escherichia coli* as it is a relatively small genome (which makes it easy for the timings of this tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too!